- Construction Estimating Software

 It takes a bit of work to compare "apples to apples".

-Using Concord New Hampshire to utilize New Hampshire Modular Homes' cost figures, here’s what I came up with:
+Using Concord, New Hampshire as a building site, here’s what I came up with:

-Even though the cost difference between the modular and the stick built appears to be $14,086, you should keep in mind that the cost to build for this example, or any house plan, can vary considerably depending quality of materials selected, and on actual bids for labor and material.
-The estimate for this stick built house is an approximate one based on average quality materials.
+Even though the cost difference between the modular home and the site built home (with you as the "Project Manager" for either home) appears to show the modular home to be $30,253 less, you should keep in mind that the cost to build any house, can vary considerably, depending quality of materials selected, and on actual bids for labor and material.
+The cost estimate for this site built house is an approximate cost for 2018.

 Until you actually start getting bids and entering them into your own spreadsheet (see my spreadsheet page for FREE spreadsheets), it will remain approximate.

-Be sure and read Modular Homes vs. Stick Built.
+Be sure and read Modular Homes vs. Stick (site) Built.

 Thanks for your question and taking the time to write.